marco262/my_wiki/data/dnd/class/artificer.md

 _Source: [Unearthed Arcana](https://media.wizards.com/2020/dnd/downloads/UA2020-Subclasses03_0224.pdf)_
 _Item: A suit of armor_

-As an action, a creature wearing this infused armor can integrate into it artisan’s tools or thieves’ tools.
+As an action, a creature wearing this infused armor can integrate into it artisan's tools or thieves' tools.
 The tools remain integrated in the armor for 8 hours or until the wearer removes the tools as an action.
 The armor can have only one tool integrated at a time.

 The wearer can add his Intelligence modifier to any ability checks it makes with the integrated tool.
 The wearer must have a hand free to use the tool.